Epping hotel asylum seeker jailed for sexual assault freed by mistake

 Sentencing Kebatu last month, a judge told him his behaviour “really highlights the poor regard you must have for women”.

-The 38-year-old, who arrived in the UK on a small boat days before the incidents, told two teenagers he wanted to “have a baby with each of them” and attempted to kiss them, before going on to put his hand on one of the girls’ thighs and stroke her hair, his trial was told.
+The 38-year-old, who arrived in the UK on a small boat days before the incidents in July, told two teenagers he wanted to “have a baby with each of them” and attempted to kiss them, before going on to put his hand on one of the girls’ thighs and stroke her hair, his trial was told.

+He was also found to have sexually assaulted a woman by trying to kiss her, putting his hand on her leg and telling her she was pretty.

+The migrant was found guilty of five offences following a three-day trial at Chelmsford and Colchester magistrates’ courts in September.